jhvanderschee/jekyllcodex/_posts/2019-09-22-speaking-at-jekyllconf2019.md

 &nbsp;

 I was accompanied by some great speakers.
-The message of Chris Ferdinandyreally resonated with me.
+The message of Chris Ferdinandy really resonated with me.
 His statement was that the web is a mess and that we should fix it by using less frameworks.
+You can find his talk here:

 <div class="videoWrapper"><iframe src="https://www.youtube.com/embed/_x5GWpu2ing?start=4568" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>